Emma Bunton: 2006–2008: Life in Mono and Spice Girls reunion

 In October 2006, Bunton was a contestant in the BBC programme Strictly Come Dancing, partnered with Darren Bennett.
 She reached the semi-final and finished in third place.
 On 13 November 2006, Bunton released the charity single for the BBC Children in Need appeal, recording Petula Clark's 1960s song "Downtown".
 It reached number three on the UK Singles Chart, and was followed by her third studio album, Life in Mono.
 Much like her previous album, Life in Mono experimented with elements of 1960s pop music.
 For this particular album, the musical arrangement was more directed towards the 1960s French pop music, with some elements of British 1960s pop and Motown.
 The album was Bunton's first not to reach the top ten in the United Kingdom, only reaching number 65 on the albums chart.
 The second single from it was "All I Need to Know", released on 12 February 2007, intended for Valentine's Day.
 Bunton shot the video around Old Street in East London, in the week before Christmas 2006.
 Entering the UK Singles Chart at number 60, "All I Need to Know" became the lowest-charting single of Bunton's solo career.

-In 2007, the Spice Girls re-grouped and announced plans to tour as a quintet for the last time for a The Return of the Spice Girls, from which they were said to have earned £10 million each (approximately $20 million).
+In 2007, the Spice Girls re-grouped and announced plans to tour as a quintet for the last time for The Return of the Spice Girls, from which they were said to have earned £10 million each (approximately $20 million).
 The team's members said that they were still enjoying doing their "own thing".
 The group decided to release their first compilation album, a collection of their Greatest Hits.
 This album was released in early November 2007, and the tour began on 2 December 2007.
 During the reformation Film maker Bob Smeaton directed an official film of the tour, which he titled Spice Girls: Giving You Everything.
 As well as their sell-out tour, the Spice Girls were contracted to appear in Tesco advertisements, for which they were paid £1 million each.